 Once health issues are out of the way, size is the next crucial factor to consider.
 The size of the entrance is usually big enough to accommodate most Cats.
 What you need to watch out for is the internal space.

 Top-entry litter boxes are usually not as wide as side-entry ones.
 You should pick one at least of the same length as your cat from nose to tail (when not extended).

-How do Top Entry Cat Litter Boxes Work?
+How does Top Entry Cat Litter Box Work?

-Top entry litter boxes offer a single entry and exit point – the top, hence the name.
-This allows them to keep the litter enclosed so that your kitty can’t kick it all over the floor.
+A top entry litter box offers a single entry and exit point – the top, hence the name.
+This allows is to keep the litter enclosed so that your kitty can’t kick it all over the floor.

 With this amazing feature, you get to save some money on catch mats and reduce tracking further.

-To get the best result from top entry boxes, I will suggest that you use them with good, dust-free litter.
+To get the best result from a top entry cat litter box, I suggest that you use it with good, dust-free litter.